Our 10 Favorite Japanese Restaurants in Miami

 We’ve been dreaming about a trip to Tokyo for years now.
 But hey, good things come to those who wait, right?
 In the meantime, we’re tiding ourselves over with meals at Miami’s own stellar Japanese spots.
-Here are nine of our favorites—enjoy.
+Here are ten of our favorites—enjoy.
 (Or shall we say, tanoshimimasu.)

 Tucked inside the Taco Stand in Wynwood is this elegant dining room behind a disguised wall-turned-door.
 Hiden quickly outgrew its “secret” status thanks to a ridiculously tasty 16-course tasting menu (think freshly steamed rice, aged fish and baked oysters).
 P.S.
 This place is so popular, you’ll need to book a reservation about three weeks in advance.